iamdevonbutler/mongorules/README.md

 **For arrays:**

+If a single function is provided:

 - Array of values/objects: passes each item to the validation function (not particularly useful for objects).
 - Array of arrays of values/objects: passes each inner array to the validation function.

-If the validation value is an `array`:
+If an array of functions is provided:

 ```
 {